SMB Multichannel performance

 This feature provides greater performance benefits to multi-threaded applications but typically does not help single-threaded applications.
 See the Performance comparison section for more details.

 SMB Multichannel for Azure file shares currently has the following restrictions:

-- Maximum number of channels is four.
+- Maximum number of channels is four, for details see here.

 SMB Multichannel only works when the feature is enabled on both client-side (your client) and service-side (your Azure storage account).

 On Windows clients, SMB Multichannel is enabled by default.
 You can verify your configuration by running the following PowerShell command:

 On your Azure storage account, you will need to enable SMB Multichannel.
 See Enable SMB Multichannel.

 In most scenarios, particularly multi-threaded workloads, clients should see improved performance with SMB Multichannel.
 However, some specific scenarios such as single-threaded workloads or for testing purposes, you may want to disable SMB Multichannel.
 See Performance comparison for more details.

 - Create a premium file share or use an existing one.